CaitlinS9/Event-Intro/README.md

 We've been streaming almost all of our OKC based user groups to twitch.tv/techlahoma.
 If you have Amazon Prime, you can subscribe to our channel for free every month.
 Techlahoma gets a small donation from Amazon for each subscription!

 ### (StarSpace46: Read if at StarSpace46 only)
-This event Center is donated by StarSpace46.
-If you like them and want them to stick around, get a $40/month community membership.
+This event center is donated by StarSpace46.
+They offer a free day pass to anyone who wants to come upstairs after the meetup.

 ### (36 Degrees North: Read if at 36 Degrees North only)
 36 Degrees North donates this space for us to meet.
 They also offer free workshops as well as coworking, desks and offices for a monthly fee.
 You can find more info at the front desk.